David Scott AllenProvencal RecipesSide DishTaste

 Eggplant Cakes with a Pesto Sauce

 Think of this as a savoury cake.
 Once the eggplant is cooked, simply combine it with the rest of the ingredients and bake.
-The dish can be served with the pesto sauce (below), a tomato sauce or combine the two sauces for a rich flavour experience.
+The dish can be served with the pesto sauce (below), a tomato sauce, or a combination of the two sauces for a rich flavour experience.

 Check out this recipe